Reposting.

 * * *

 As before, the chief figure at our school was the Head, Nikolai Antonich.
 He made all decisions, went into everything, attended all meetings.
 The senior boys visited him at home to "thrash things out".
-One day I was lounging about the assembly hall, trying to make up my mind whether to go down to the Moskva River or to Sparrow Hills, when the doors of the teachers' room opened and Nikolai Antonich beckoned to me.
+One day I was lounging about the assembly hall, trying to make up my mind whether to go down to the Moskva River or to Sparrow Hills, when the doors of the teachers' room opened and Nikolai Antonich beckoned to me."Grigoriev," he said (he had a reputation for knowing everyone in the school by name).
+"You know where I live, don't you?"

 I said that I did.